web3privacy/web3privacy/README.md

 - [Elusiv](https://elusiv.io) - Create blockchain privacy solutions that are built for everyday transactions — with the power of scalable ZK infrastructure on Solana.
 - [Offshift](https://www.offshift.io) - Offshift’s proprietary Shifting mechanism allows users to Shift between our native token, XFT, and a full palette of private synthetics.
 - [CAPE](https://www.espressosys.com/product) - Configurable Asset Privacy for Ethereum
+- [Evanesco](https://evanesco.org) - A financial protocol platform that combines Layer0 network infrastructure with a private computing framework.

 ## Currency
 - [Zcash](https://z.cash) - Zcash is a digital currency - fast and confidential with low fees.